 "I just found a whole new world out there of people that I would have never met.
 I would trust some of those guys before I would trust people I’ve known for years in ‘society.’
 Social friends are very fickle.”

-Great read; check it out here.
+Great read; check it out at the Washington Post.